GSA/digitalgov.gov/content/posts/2014-01-31-instameets-combine-in-person-and-digital-engagement.md

 ---
+url: /2014/01/31/instameets-combine-in-person-and-digital-engagement/
 date: 2014-01-31 3:23:51 -0400
-title: 'Instameets Combine In-person and Digital Engagement'
+title: Instameets Combine In-person and Digital Engagement
 summary: 'Federal agencies continue to look for better ways to combine the benefits of online engagement and in-person action &amp;#8212; Instameets can achieve this strategic goal by using Instagram with meetups to amplify the vision of your mission.
 Katie Harbath, global'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Social Media
 tag: